User0332/UntypedScript/README.md

 	- Exports
 	- Fix DLL Compilation
 - Maybe objects?
+	- Both Structs (implemented like in C) and Dynamic Objects (which are much slower but can be created arbitrarily at runtime)
 	- Object creation syntax
 	- Object utils/dynamic objects
 	- Object integration with C structs